 |Muscles of the lower extremity||Gluteal, hip, thigh, leg, and foot muscles|

-If you want to master the muscles of the body, watch the following overview videos about the muscles of each region and complete the associated quizzes!
+If you want to master the muscles of the body, check out the following study units, and watch the integrated overview videos about the muscles of each region and complete the associated quizzes!
 We also have a series of muscle anatomy charts that can help you drill the information into your brain once and for all.